-Being CALM means being Collaborative, Agile, Logical, and Methodical.
+Being CALM (Not BUSY) Means Being Collaborative, Agile, Logical, and Methodical.

 C is for Collaborative.
 Build listening into your ongoing routine.
-Help others in your organization see the big picture and how their parts fit into it.
+Help others in your organization see the big picture and how their parts fit in.
 Create a clear process for working together that is easy and efficient.

 A is for Agile.
 Expect the unexpected.
 Have clear lines of authority, delegation, and communication internally.
-Create content that is agile too.
+Create agile content, too.

 L is for Logical.
 Integrate marketing and communications goals with programmatic and fundraising goals.
 Ground everything in a Quick & Dirty Marketing Plan.
 Follow best practices and experiment.

-Nonprofit communicators constantly complain about how busy they are, and how not having enough time holds them back.
-I get it, trust me, I really do.
+Nonprofit communicators constantly complain about how busy they are and how time holds them back.
+I get it; trust me, I do.

-When you give in to the idea that BUSY is normal and a legitimate way to work in this job, here’s what I think you are actually embracing, especially as a nonprofit communicator:
+When you give in to the idea that BUSY is normal and a legitimate way to work in this job, here’s what I think you are embracing, especially as a nonprofit communicator.

 U is for Unrealistic.
 We think we can get more done in less time and with fewer resources than we really can.
 In the nonprofit sector, this too often morphs from asking people to be resourceful to expecting miracles.
 Then people fall short, and we blame them personally.
 It’s also the leading cause of martyr syndrome.